How To Count All Cells Except A Certain Value In Excel

 2. When you press the enter key, it will show the number 4 in cell D4.

-3. This is because there are 4 cells which do not contain the text MA case insensitive.
+3. This is because there are 4 cells that do not contain the text MA case insensitive.

 3. How To Count All Cells Except A Certain Value In Excel.